 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with an infliximab injection product and each time you receive the medication.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website (http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) or the manufacturer's website to obtain the Medication Guide.

 Talk to your doctor about the risks of using an infliximab injection product.

 Infliximab injection products are used to relieve the symptoms of certain autoimmune disorders (conditions in which the immune system attacks healthy parts of the body and causes pain, swelling, and damage) including:

 - rheumatoid arthritis (a condition in which the body attacks its own joints, causing pain, swelling, and loss of function) that is also being treated with methotrexate (Rheumatrex, Trexall).

 - Crohn's disease (a condition in which the body attacks the lining of the digestive tract, causing pain, diarrhea, weight loss, and fever) in adults and children 6 years of age or older that has not improved when treated with other medications.

-- ulcerative colitis (condition that causes swelling and sores in the lining of the large intestine) in adults that has not improved when treated with other medications.
-Infliximab may also be used to relieve symptoms of ulcerative colitis in children 6 years of age or older that has not improved when treated with other medications.
+- ulcerative colitis (condition that causes swelling and sores in the lining of the large intestine) in adults and children 6 years of age or older that has not improved when treated with other medications.

 - ankylosing spondylitis (a condition in which the body attacks the joints of the spine and other areas causing pain and joint damage).